alexrop/disaster_response_figure_eight/README.md

 env|grep WORK
 ```

-Then go to the following address by completing with your own *SPACEDOMAIN* and *SPACEID*
+Then go to the following address by completing with your own *SPACEDOMAIN* and *SPACEID*.
+For example, in my case was *https://view6914b2f4-3001.udacity-student-workspaces.com/*

 ```
 https://SPACEID-3001.SPACEDOMAIN
 ```
-Now, if you want to re-execute the `process_data.py` and `train_classifier.py` scripts, the nomenclature are:
+Now, if you want to re-execute the `process_data.py` and `train_classifier.py` scripts, you must follow this nomenclature:

 ```
 python process_data.py disaster_messages.csv disaster_categories.csv disaster_process_data.db